mayank2153/Video-Streaming-Backend/notes.md

+## gitkeep
   we create the .gitkeep(public/temp) file to get the files tracked by git

+## Connecting DB
-to connect the db, we had first created a cluster on mongodb and installed express, mongoose and dotenv in our project. we have made a mongodb connection function inside index.js in db folder which will be used to connect to the database. we will call this function in the entry point of our app i.e. index.js in src folder
+  - To connect the db, we had first created a cluster on mongodb and installed express, mongoose and dotenv in our project.
+  - we have made a mongodb connection function inside index.js in db folder which will be used to connect to the database.
+  - we will call this function in the entry point of our app i.e. index.js in src folder
+  - the connection function of the mongodb is an async function.

+## Using Dotenv
-the connection function of the mongodb is an async function. to have dotenv in our project , we need to call it by using require but we have used import to call it, thats why we have added -r flag in our dev script to make our app know that it should have to call dotenv/config in starting and we have also added --experimental-json-modules in our dev script to call dotenv/ by import
+  - To have dotenv in our project , we need to call it by using require but we have used import to call it, thats why we have added -r flag in our dev script to make our app know that it should have to call dotenv/config in starting and we have also added --experimental-json-modules in our dev script to call dotenv/ by import

+## Middleware
-Middleware: middlewares are the checks performed by the app in the middle of a request, suppose that the user want to go to /twitter and we have app.get('/twitter,(req,res)=>{res.send("hello")}).  if a middleware is available then the app dont show show "Hello" on the screen but it will check that the middleware is passed or not. fo example we can add a middleware to check that user is logged in or not before going to /twitter
+ - Middlewares are the checks performed by the app in the middle of a request, suppose that the user want to go to ``` /twitter and we have app.get('/twitter,(req,res)=>{res.send("hello")}).```
+ - If a middleware is available then the app dont show show "Hello" on the screen but it will check that the middleware is passed or not.
+ - For example we can add a middleware to check that user is logged in or not before going to `/twitter`

 To load the middleware function, call app.use(), specifying the middleware function.
 For example, the following code loads the myLogger middleware function before the route to the root path (/).